terryyutian/keylogging-demo-webpage/README.md

-## Keystroke_Logging
+## Keystroke Logging Using FlexKeyLogger

-This is a simple website to demonstrate a web-based keystroke logging program that can be used to collect keystroke data for research and development purposes.
+This is a simple demo website to illustrate the use of FlexKeyLogger, a web-based keystroke logging program, to collect keystroke data for research and development purposes.

-The keystroke logging program unobtrusively collects information about users' keystroke and mouse operations from the front end using a keystroke logging hook written in React JavaScript.
+FlexKeyLogger is implemented in JavaScript and encapsulated within React hooks.
+This design allows users to seamlessly incorporate it into ReactJS-based webpages (as illustrated in this demo webpage) or applications, such as chatbots.
+FlexKeyLogger operates unobtrusively in the background, recording every keystroke and mouse activity along with relevant timing and cursor position information.
+Additionally, it identifies operation types (e.g., input, delete, paste, replace) and captures text changes during text production in real-time.

 In the output of keystroke data, as shown below, _Event ID_ indexes the keyboard and mouse operations in chronological order. _EventTime_ denotes the time (in milliseconds) when a key or the mouse was pressed. _Output_ shows the content of the keystroke or mouse event. _Cursor Position_ registers cursor position information to help keep track of the location of the leading edge.
 Additionally, _Text Change_ shows the exact changes made to the current text while _Activity_ indicates the nature of the changes (e.g., Input, Remove/Cut).